 What you read in this plan may be common sense for some of you.
 I will say it anyway, because there are some that will find it helpful, and further, reiterating the routine reinforces good habits.
 To start, you will need to determine the best schedule that you will be able to faithfully commit to for the next three months.
 For me, working the dog Monday through Friday, with Saturday and Sunday as rest days works best for me.
 It allows me to have my weekends free.
 You need to get at least four to five days of work in a week with two to three rest days.
 How you accomplish this is up to you.
 Everyone’s personal life varies and some dogs respond positively to different schedules than others.
 Experiment and get this figured out prior to committing to this program.
 Next, you will want to ensure that your dog is healthy and free from parasites.
 It is a smart idea to run routine blood work tests prior to starting the program.
 The American Pit Bull Terrier is an extremely tough breed that often does no not show signs of illness until they are very sick.
 Performing these tests can identify any hidden symptoms that would otherwise go undetected and prevent your dog from reaching his full potential.
 Assuming your dog is healthy, you are ready to being your training program.
 An overlooked portion of putting your dog into top condition, is figuring out where your dog will be housed during this duration of the program.
 The dog needs to be properly contained in a safe, low stress environment that will be conducive to good rest.
 I’m not going to tell you where to keep your dog, because you know your dogs as individuals better than I do.
 Some people keep their dogs indoors, some keep them in crates, kennels, on chains or cable-runs.
 The point is, determine a place where your dog will be safe, comfortable and able to get good sleep after their training sessions.
 Doing so will prevent problems later and the result will be a dog that is well-rested both mentally and physically.
 A dog that is ready to give his best every day.

 Once a week I will give my dog a GoughNut Rubber Chew Toy on one of his rest days.
-If he does not enjoy GoughNuts Toys I will give them a large beef knuckle bone.
-I prefer the GoughNuts Chew Toys versus the beef knuckle bones because the animal bones can dull your dogs teeth over time.
+If he does not enjoy GoughNuts Toys I will give them an Indestructibone or a large beef knuckle bone.
+I prefer the rubber GoughNuts Chew Toys versus the beef knuckle bones because the animal bones can dull your dogs teeth over time.
 The chewing will increase jaw power and provides mental stimulation.
 Never give the dog anything unsupervised.
 Spend the 30-60 minutes with the dog while he is chewing on his toy.
 Do not give your dog any chewing exercises more than once a week and do not give it at all the last week of the program.

 Weeks (12 – 10) I spend slowly preparing my dog for the hard work to come.
 This consists of simply a one-hour hand walk.
 I do this Monday through Friday giving the dog Saturday and Sunday off.
 I always walk my dog in a collar unless I am having him drag something.
-I find walking a dog in a collarstrengthens the neck but does not take away from any of the other benefits that hand walking gives.
+I find walking a dog with a nice long leash in a collarstrengthens the neck but does not take away from any of the other benefits that hand walking gives.
 Obviously, if you have a dog that can’t work or breathe in a collar for whatever reason, you will have to use a working harness.
 In these instances, you could use a weighted collar for your walks.
 I do not like to use a heavy collar.
 All you need is a few pounds to add some resistance.
 I’ve seen people add heavy weighted collars and leave them on the dog the entire program; even when not working.
 I don’t like this method at all.